 Your family and friends can take part in discussions and help you.

-If this isn’t an option for you, you will be able to access advocacy services.
+If this isn’t an option for you, you are able to access advocacy services.

 Does it keep people safer?

-There will be a National Independent Safeguarding Board who will consider the effectiveness of safeguarding arrangements across Wales.
+There is a National Independent Safeguarding Board who considers the effectiveness of safeguarding arrangements across Wales.

-They will monitor performance throughout the country and make recommendations to the Welsh Government about improvements that could be made.
+They monitor performance throughout the country and make recommendations to the Welsh Government about improvements that can be made.

 Laws to protect adults and children from abuse or neglect have also been strengthened.